Scaseco/facete3/README.md

 ## Notable Features

+* RDF through and through: Most if not all state is captured in Jena RDF Models and is accessed using Java domain interfaces which hide the RDF from the application layer; a pattern for which Jena provides native support.
+* Set theoretic approach to faceted search: All sets and relations involved to realize faceted search are ultimatively expressed as SPARQL queries.
+An RDF extensible model serves as the basis for the specification of these sets and relations.
 * Query Rewriting over Construct Views allows filtering and sorting by facets that are not in the SPARQL endpoint
 * Query Rewriting to enable access to blank nodes of remote SPARQL endpoints.
 See the list of supported RDF database management systems.
 * Data Query API for declaration of retrieval of hierarchical structures from remote SPARQL endpoints; somewhat akin to a programmatic GraphQL API for RDF.